The seasonal event known colloquially as the Yosemite Firefall is perhaps the most impressive natural phenomenon to occur in any US National Park.

 101+ DREAM DESTINATIONS FOR YOUR TRAVEL BUCKET LIST

-🚗 Where to park and walk for the Firefalls
+🚗 Where to park for Yosemite Firefalls

 The general parking area will be any one of several lots located near the Yosemite Valley Lodge (but not in the lodge itself!).
 The park provides ample signage and lots of space.